xTeKc/pyAPI/README.md

 # pyBot
-This is a buy bot.
+This is a bot that allows you to "browse" a webpage and enable the ability to buy items quickly.